How to Manage and Style Curly Hair Types

 Last week M2 took the lads down to BarberShopCo. for a sheering.
-A month of lockdown without seeing anyone had left everyone in dire need of some grooming.
-Fortunately we were in capable hands and the results really do speak for themselves.
 We caught a moment with our barbers to get the inside scoop on what we can do to both pick and maintain a stylish look.

 Our barber Rikki opted for a disconnected cut for Jackson, which gives a delineated look rather than the usual fade or blend between the top and sides.
 The sides and back are somewhere between a 1 and 2 with tapers on the front sideburns, which help maintain the haircut for longer as well as maintaining strong tidy lines.
 This look is perfect for anyone with a lot of hair as it keeps the sides tidy while also keeping a lot of length to show off those curls.